Mountain of Mystery

 Mountain of Mystery is a role-playing game adventure published by Dimension Six in 1980.

 Contents

-Mountain of Mystery is a "generic" dungeon adventure (one that was not designed for a specific game system such as AD&D or Tunnels & Trolls).
+Mountain of Mystery is a "generic" adventure (one that was not designed for a specific game system such as Advanced Dungeons & Dragons or Tunnels & Trolls) set in a dungeon.
 The player characters investigate a long-abandoned stronghold that is now inhabited by a variety of monsters.

 It can be run as a stand-alone adventure, or it can also be treated as the direct prequel to another Dimension Six adventure, The Temple to Athena.
 If this is the case, then at the end of this adventure, the player characters are teleported to the temple setting of the sequel.

 Publication history

 Dimension Six, based in Englewood, California, appeared in 1980 and published a number of products that year for fantasy role-playing including Furioso, The Nine Doctrines of Darkness, and Mountain of Mystery.
 The latter is a typewritten 24-page saddle-stapled softcover book designed by Ken Richart, with artwork by Carol Knight, Michael Carroll, and Vandy Vandervort.

 Dimension Six also published a sequel to Mountain of Mystery the same year, The Temple to Athena.